FSIS Ready-To-Eat Sampling Programs - Revision 1

 - When IPP document the sampling task in PHIS, under the Additional Info tab, they are to click "yes" to the question "Is this sample short-weighted/slack-filled?" to ensure that the sample is not discarded by the laboratory.
 Per this directive, IPP are to ensure the sample is short-weighted or slack-filled by the establishment employees or equipment in establishment-supplied packaging.

 - If submitting samples of products that contain lactic acid starter cultures, such as dry and semi-dry fermented sausages, IPP are to answer "yes" to the question "Does this sample contain a lactic acid starter culture?" under the Additional Info tab in PHIS.
-The laboratories use this information to determine the correct method of sample preparation, which differs for products containing lactic acid starter culture as described in the Microbiology Laboratory Guideline (MLG) Chapter 4, Section 4.5.
+The laboratories use this information to determine the correct method of sample preparation, which differs for products containing lactic acid starter culture as described in the Microbiology Laboratory Guideline (MLG) 4.14.

 - SUBMITTING THE SAMPLE